krzychna33/whenyoucan-backend/readme.md

 ### Tech Stack

-Backend is written with TypeScript, node.js and Express.
-MonogoDB is the app database.
+**Backend is written with TypeScript, node.js and Express.
+MonogoDB is the app database.**\
-There are some tests for CalendarsController, in the nearest future there will be other test introducted, To get satisfactory test coverage.
+There are some tests for CalendarsController, in the nearest future there will be other test introduced to get satisfactory test coverage.